 - University Police Department: 352-392-1111 if the student is located on-campus

 - Alachua County Sheriff or Gainesville Police at 911 if student is located off-campus.

 - If safety is not a concern, attempt to deescalate the situation; offer to find someone to assist in problem-solving such as CWC and/or the Dean of Students Office.

-- Refer the student to an emergency consultation.
+- Refer the student to an urgent or crisis consultation.
 Contact:

 - CWC at 352-392-1575 for a student located on campus.

 - Alachua County Crisis Center at 352-264-6789 for a student who is off campus at the time.